 First Tech: The first technical rehearsal, with lighting, sound, scenery, special effects, and full running crew, that is often stopped by the stage manager to correct technical issues.
 A “Wet Tech” refers to a technical rehearsal with performers.
 “Dry Tech” refers to a technical rehearsal without performers.

 Dramaturge: The literary expert of the theatre who aids in research on the history and background of the play and participates in the creation of the production.
-In addition, the dramaturge is the audience's best friend because she or he writes introductory notes to the play and perhaps produces a lobby display to help the patrons understand the background and process of the production.
+In addition, the dramaturge is the audience's best friend because they write introductory notes to the play and perhaps produces a lobby display to help the patrons understand the background and process of the production.

-TD: Technical Director manages all the technical (lighting, scenery and sound)
+TD: Technical Director manages all the technical (lighting, scenery, and sound) aspects of the production.

 Sitz Probe: A seated, not staged, musical rehearsal where the singers and orchestra or pit rehearse together for the first time.